Turnout

 5. Sign and date the form to confirm your request.

-6. Attach your federal tax return and any required documentation, such as proof of identity and foreign status.
+6. Attach your identification documents and any required documentation, such as proof of identity and foreign status.

-7. If you prefer, consider using a Certified Acceptance Agent (CAA) to verify your identification documents.
+7. If you prefer, consider using a notary to verify your identification documents.
 This can save you the hassle of mailing originals to the IRS.

-8. Mail the completed form and supporting documents to the address specified in the W-7 instructions.
+8. Mail the completed form and supporting documents to the address specified in the instructions.

-Looking ahead, in 2025, you can expect an average processing duration of 7 to 11 weeks for your W-7 form Spanish submissions.
+Looking ahead, in 2025, you can expect an average processing time for your Spanish submissions.
 This timeframe can vary based on factors like submission volume and timing.
-After a few weeks, if you're feeling uncertain, you can track the status of your request by calling the IRS hotline dedicated to ITIN inquiries.
+After a few weeks, if you're feeling uncertain, you can reach out for assistance.
 Remember, you are not alone in this journey, and we're here to support you every step of the way.

 Each box represents a step in the process of completing the W-7 form.
 Follow the arrows to see the order in which you should complete each task.